Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Investment Model

-When the planning period is long, there may be multiple \emph{operation periods} within it. \purple{We consider a finite-horizon discrete-time planning window consisting of operation periods $\mathcal{T} = \{1, \dots, T\}$, indexed by $t$, where $T$ is the total number of such periods.
+\textcolor{black}{Since} the planning period is long, it contains multiple \emph{operation periods}, each on a shorter timescale (e.g., an hour or a day). \purple{We consider a finite-horizon discrete-time planning window consisting of operation periods $\mathcal{T} = \{1, \dots, T\}$, indexed by $t$, where $T$ is the total number of such periods.
 For each operation period $t \in \mathcal{T}$}, we model the short-term operation conditions (e.g., supply and demand) as constants and incorporate variability (e.g., of solar generation) across different operation periods by sampling from a probability distribution.
 Thus, the \emph{expected} revenue remains consistent across operation periods.
-We estimate it for a single representative period (e.g., as shown in Fig.~\ref{fig:schematics}), then scale it up to the planning horizon and ultimately to the full lifespan.
-The total expected revenue is therefore obtained by multiplying the representative period’s revenue by a scaling factor~$\sfa$, which captures the number of such periods over the panel’s lifespan and incorporates any interest-rate adjustments.} \begin{remark}[More granular operation model] \mehdi{A more detailed operational model can be implemented by incorporating multiple representative periods, each characterized by distinct supply and demand values/distributions.
+Therefore, we can first estimate this revenue over a single operation period, which we refer to as the \emph{representative operation period} as shown in Fig.~\ref{fig:schematics}, and then scale it to obtain the expected revenue for the planning horizon and, ultimately, for the panel lifespan.
+The total expected revenue is therefore obtained by multiplying the representative operation period’s revenue by a scaling factor~$\sfa$, which captures the number of all operation periods over the panel lifespan and incorporates any interest-rate adjustments. \begin{remark}[More granular operation model] \mehdi{A more detailed operational model can be implemented by incorporating multiple representative periods, each characterized by distinct supply and demand values/distributions.
 For instance, separate solar generation profiles can be used for daytime and nighttime hours, along with different load patterns for weekdays and weekends.
 These settings can be accommodated within our framework; see Section~\ref{heterg:time} for further discussion.} \end{remark}